academic-resources/odin/js/views.md

     <% end %>
   </ul>
 ```
-** Rails then looks for the `_user.html.erb` file in the current directory and passes it the `user` variable automatically.** What if you want to render a whole bunch of users like we just did?
+** Rails then looks for the `_user.html.erb` file in the current directory and passes it the `user` variable automatically :**

+What if you want to render a whole bunch of users like we just did?
 Rails also does that for you the same way, saving you the trouble of writing out your own `each` loop like we did above.
 Simply write:** ```erb
   # app/views/index.html.erb
   <h1>Users</h1>
   <ul>
     <%= render @users %>
   </ul>
 ```
 ** In that situation, Rails not only finds the `_user.html.erb` file and passes it the correct `user` variable to use, it also loops over all the users in your `@user` collection for you.
-Pretty handy.**
+Pretty handy :**

 ---